-Old-Fashioned Fudge Recipe – rich homemade chocolate fudge made with semi sweet chocolate chips and marshmallow creme.
-A copycat See’s Fudge recipe just like grandma used to make.
+Copycat See’s Candy Fudge Recipe – rich homemade chocolate fudge made with semi sweet chocolate chips and marshmallow creme.
+An old-fashioned fudge recipe just like grandma used to make.

 This Copycat See’s Fudge is so delicious and extremely easy to make.
 See’s Candies is definitely a Christmas favorite around our house and everyone loves their fudge!
 This recipe makes an entire 9×13 pan of delicious fudge, so it’s perfect for gift giving.
 This recipe comes straight from my Grandma Wanda’s Christmas candy collection.
 I was going to title this recipe Grandma Wanda’s Fudge, but I figured if Grandma Wanda called it See’s Fudge, then I should call it See’s Fudge too!

 - In a large bowl, combine semi sweet chocolate chips, marshmallow creme, butter, walnuts or pecans and pure vanilla extract.
-I used pecans because that’s what my family prefers, but the original See’s Candies fudge has walnuts.
+I use walnuts or pecans, but the original See’s Candies fudge has walnuts.

 - In a very large pot, heat sugar and evaporated milk until it boils, then continue boiling for 9 minutes.
 Remove from heat and add to chocolate chip mixture and stir until completely melted.